PSPDFKit/ocr-api-demo/README.md

 # ocr-api-demo

-please replace the string value on line 14 (where is says YOUR BEARER CODE) with the Bearer key string
+NOTE - please replace the string value on line 14 (where is says YOUR BEARER CODE) with the Bearer key string